JamesNurden/project_portfolio/README.md

 Your site is now running at `http://localhost:8000`!

-If you want to learn more about how you can use a Gatsby starter that is configured with a Gatsby theme, you can check out this [shorter](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/using-a-gatsby-theme/) or [longer](https://www.gatsbyjs.com/tutorial/using-a-theme/) tutorial.
-The tutorials don't exactly apply to this starter however the concepts are the same.

-want to place your files into `src/@lekoarts/gatsby-theme-cara/` to shadow/override files.
-The Theme UI config can be configured by shadowing its files in `src/gatsby-plugin-theme-ui/`.

 ### Changing content

 The content of this project is defined in four `.mdx` files inside the theme's `sections` folder.
 You can override the files `intro.mdx`, `projects.mdx`, `about.mdx` and `contact.mdx`.
 This starter has overridden all files for you already.